jiange91/lm_compiler/docs/source/user_guide/tutorials/dataloader.rst

 Data Loader
 *************

-The Cognify optimization process utilizes a user-provided training dataset to `evaluate [https://cognify-ai.readthedocs.io/en/latest/user_guide/tutorials/evaluator.html]`_ the workflow in iterations.
+The Cognify optimization process utilizes a user-provided training dataset to :ref:`evaluate <cognify_tutorials_evaluator>` the workflow in iterations.
 The training dataset should provide a set of inputs and the ground-truth generation outputs.
 The format of the input and output should follow your workflow's needs (e.g., text and text for QA workflows, text and SQL for text-to-SQL workflows), and the exact format should match your evaluator function signature.
 In each optimization iteration, Cognify runs all the data points in the training dataset to find the overall quality/cost of the optimized workflow.